Route style ‘A the Oblong’ Template

 3): Returning home from your destination

 Before you really start digging in with the planning, review my blog called, “20 Questions Before You Plan”.
-You’ll find it in the ITINERARIES & PLANNING Category on my website.
+You’ll find it HERE.
 This will help you keep in mind the things that you (and your partner) are most interested in seeing and doing.

 Okay!
 Let’s Get Started!